-South Korean-based Hyosung Corporation has been contracted by DSME to provide both the HED (hybrid electric drive) propulsion system and the main reduction gear.
+South Korean-based Hyosung Corporation has been contracted by DSME to provide both the hybrid electric drive (HED) propulsion system and main reduction gear.

 Rolls-Royce was selected in 2012 to provide a MT30 marine gas turbine to power the FFX-II batch.
 The MT30 marine gas turbine, weighing 6,500kg, offers a maximum power rating between 36MW and 40MW.

-Hyosung awarded a $9m-worth contract to DRS Technologies’ Maritime and Combat Support Systems Group in March 2014 to design and manufacture HED permanent magnet motors and associated motor drives for the first ship-set.
+Hyosung awarded a contract worth $9m to DRS Technologies’ Maritime and Combat Support Systems Group in March 2014 to design and manufacture HED permanent magnet motors and associated motor drives for the first ship-set.

 The motors were developed by DRS Power Technology in partnership with Hyosung, whereas DRS Power and Control Technologies produced the drives.